kwant-project/kwant/doc/source/tutorial/faq.rst

 What is a site?
 ===============
 Kwant is a tool for working with tight-binding models, which can be viewed as a graph composed of edges and vertices.
-Site objects are Kwant’s abstraction for the vertices.
-Sites have two attributes: a **family** and a **tag** .
-The combination of family and tag uniquely define a site.
+Sites are Kwant’s labels for the vertices.
+Sites have two attributes: a *family* and a *tag*.
+The combination of family and tag uniquely defines a site.

 For example let us create an empty tight binding system and add two sites: